Rishabh1991mtu/RAG_MathReasoning/README.md

 - **Math Expression Understanding**: The bot is fine-tuned to understand and interpret complex math expressions.
 - **Document-Based Question Answering**: Users can ask questions based on the content of the ingested documents.
-- **Accurate Math Solutions**: The bot provides accurate solutions to math problems, leveraging its understanding of mathematical concepts.
+- **Math Solutions**: The bot provides provides solutions to math problems, leveraging its understanding of mathematical concepts in a step by step manner.
+- **Ground Truth**: The app also shares the document names and vector similarity score with the retrieved chunks.
+- **Latex based formattting**: The LLM is instructed to generate resppnse in LateX notation which is rendered in UI.

 ## Usage